BrendaMichelle/hacker-challenge/README.md

 ## Instructions

-* Get your parteners Mod 2 project GitHub repository
+* Get your parteners Mod 2 project GitHub repository url

 * Clone the repository down, and launch their project